Course

 • Optional: printer for supplementary materials

-Note: Participants are responsible for verifying acceptance of this course with their individual state licensing board.
+Note: This course awards 4.0 PDH ethics credits applicable toward TBPELS license renewal.
+Participants are responsible for verifying acceptance with their individual state licensing board.
 Course content is subject to updates at any time.

 For registration assistance, contact Shelby Sharpe at shelby.sharpe@tamucc.edu